vtudorache/utf8/README.md

 in the source.
 But a 0 string terminator can easily be added manually as shown in the examples below.
-The functions `utf8_to_wchars` and `utf8_of_wchars` convert to and from the platform-specific wide characters (that is UTF-32 on Unix and UTF-16 on Windows).
+The functions `utf8_to_wchars` and `utf8_of_wchars` convert to and from the platform-specific wide characters (that is, UTF-32 on Unix and UTF-16 on Windows).
 The functions `utf8_to_locale` and `utf8_of_locale` convert to and from the local character set (code page).
 If the current locale uses